celestiaorg/CIPs/cips/cip-13.md

 ## Specification

 These are the parameters that are active on Celestia Mainnet.
 Note that not all of these parameters are changeable via on-chain governance.
-This list also includes parameter that require a hardfork to change due to being manually hardcoded in the application or they are blocked by the `x/paramfilter` module.
+This list also includes parameter that require a breaking network upgrade to change due to being manually hardcoded in the application or they are blocked by the `x/paramfilter` module.
 The Celestia Mainnet on-chain governance parameters are as follows:

 ### Global parameters